 - Place bone meal or other bulb food at the bottom of the hole.
-If you’re unsure which side is ‘up’, plant the bulb on its side. the shoots will make a path to the surface.
+Always plant “tip side” up, if you’re unsure which side is up, plant the bulb on its side, the shoots will make a path to the surface.
 However, if planted upside down, they will not bloom.

 - If adding Minor bulbs, such as grape hyacinth, plant the main bulbs first at their appropriate depth in the bottom of the hole.
 Back fill the hole with soil.
 Plant the minor bulbs on top at their correct depth.

 - Place a piece of chicken wire over the hole, or sprinkle cayenne pepper on top of the soil to discourage squirrel invasion.

 Plant at least 50 of one variety – for example the Darwin Tulip – for the most impact.
 You may choose multiple colors of that variety, or a mass of all one color but, by sticking with one variety you will have a more uniform appearance of blooms in the Spring.

 - Most all Fall Bulbs require full sun.
 Early spring provides the benefit of full sun almost anywhere in the landscape as trees will not fully leaf out while the bulbs are in bloom.

 - High visibility areas are great for flowering bulb placement.
 Choose areas along an entryway or areas viewed from a window.

 - If you are concerned about deer eating the foliage, or squirrels digging the bulbs, plant allium and daffodils which are poisonous and thus won’t be eaten.